dylanh675/dylanh675.github.io/index.md

 * Lab 9

         Lab 9, part 1 was a favorite because it was about math.
 I feel like anything that has to do with math I really enjoy because it is something that is real, not made up or imaginary.
 Working with math is something I really enjoy.
 That is also why I like my Calculus class.
-Finding the average of something using math and computer science makes it so much easier than doing it yourself!
+Finding the average of something using math and computer science makes it so much easier than doing it yourself.
     ```